vincentt-cmd/Active-Directory-Lab/README.md

 ## Objective

-The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
-The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.
+The goal of this project was to create a controlled environment for simulating real-world cybersecurity scenarios.
+The focus was on integrating Active Directory, Splunk, Kali Linux, and Atomic Red Team to analyze logs, detect threats, and perform penetration testing.
+This hands-on experience was aimed at developing practical skills in identifying, analalyzing, and facilitating cybersecurity threats in a simulated environment.

 ### Skills Learned
 [Bullet Points - Remove this afterwards]